 “This is a missed opportunity,” Valenstein concludes.
 “If we can make it easier for both therapists and their patients to have easier access to physical activity services, then we are likely to help more patients reduce their depression and anxiety.”

 Should this approach be effective, the researchers don’t rule out the possibility of health insurers adding services to help ameliorate depression.

-The study’s findings were published in this month’s edition of the journal General Hospital Psychiatry.
+The study’s findings are published in the journal General Hospital Psychiatry.

 This article was first published on November 16, 2017.